 Chionodoxa ‘Blue Giant’ – Up facing sky blue star-like flowers with white centers.
 Height 3”-5”.
 Staff Favorite. ?

-By late April/early May the early season “minor bulbs” will be disappearing into dormancy and the next season of bulb bloom will begin.
+By late April/early May the early season “minor bulbs” will disappear into dormancy and the next season of bulb bloom will begin.

 This group produce globe-like flowers in a tremendous range of sizes, with colors including purple, white and true blue.
 As members of the onion family, they are deer and rabbit resistant.
 The seed heads are decorative enough to leave standing after bloom (sometimes we even get silly and paint them different colors).
 Staff Favorite! ?